Frequently Asked Questions - Electronic Notary Service

 We continue to get mail from our users and are surprised by the diversity of uses for this product.
 This web page will be updated as we incorporate their experiences.

-Many people have historically used a notary to protect Intellectual Property.
+Many people have historically used a notary to protect Intellectual Property and otherwise enhance the evidential quality of documents.
 A notary is defined in many countries as a witness to a person's presence and that they voluntarily applied their signature to a page.
 The notary is not commonly a witness to the contents of your document; for example, they don't read each page of the document.
-Now, using a digital approach, the local notary method can be updated with an e-TimeStamp where the content of a computer file can be authenticated.
+Now, using a digital approach, the local notary method can be supplemented or substituted with an e-TimeStamp where the content of a computer file can be authenticated.

 Charges occur when you create a timestamp for a particular computer file or when you timestamp a digital signature.
 When creating a digital signature with our software, the signature is also timestamped.
 The charge for a single timestamp is 40 cents (USD $ 0.40).
 There is a $10 minimum for additions to your account using your credit card.
 Details are here.